SwedbankPay/developer.swedbankpay.com/payments/card/other-features.md

 A `Purchase` payment is a straightforward way to charge the card of the payer.
 It is followed up by posting a `capture`, `cancellation` or `reversal` transaction.

 An example of a request is provided below.
-Each individual Property of the JSON document is described in the following section.
+Each individual field of the JSON document is described in the following section.

 {% include alert-risk-indicator.md %}